hgati/magento2-coupon-link/README.md

 # Magento2 Coupon Link
-- Use <a href="https://mirasvit.com/magento-2-extended-shopping-cart-rules.html">Mirasvit extended shopping cart rule</a> instead of this extension. it is better solution.
+- Use <a href="https://mirasvit.com/magento-2-extended-shopping-cart-rules.html">Mirasvit extended shopping cart rule (Special Promotion)</a> instead of this extension. it is better solution.
 - The extension allows you to create URL links that will automatically add a coupon code for your customer to the shopping cart.
 Used in newsletter campaigns, marketing banners or posts, social media posting or in any promotional tools.
 Format of the link is...
 ```